-Employees are generally hired at step 1 of a position's salary range, although it is possible that for some positions, employees may be hired above the minimum.
-Unless an employee is hired at the maximum of the salary range (step 5), the employee will receive an increase to the next step upon completion of probation.
+Employees are generally hired at Step 1 of a position's salary range, although it is possible that for some positions, employees may be hired above the minimum, subject to the maximum of the pay range.
+The Appointing Authority must request permission from the Human Resources Director to offer a salary above the minimum.
+Unless an employee is hired at the maximum of the salary range (Step 5), the employee will receive an increase to the next step after 6 months of employment.
 Additional increases generally occur on a yearly basis thereafter until the maximum of the salary range is achieved.
-Specific provisions relating to salary advancement are found in the MGO Chapter 3.54(8).
+Specific provisions relating to salary advancement are found in the MGO Chapter 3.54(11).